bevyengine/rfcs/rfcs/geometric-primitives.md

 ## Motivation

-This would provide a stardard way to model primitives across the bevy ecosystem to prevent ecosystem fragmentation amongst plugins.
+This would provide a standard way to model primitives across the bevy ecosystem to prevent ecosystem fragmentation amongst plugins.

 ## Guide-level explanation